Barowsky Scholars

 Introduction

-The Barowsky Scholars program supports Maine students committed to strengthening skills in attentive listening, civil discourse, facilitation, and negotiation so they can lead by building trust and finding common ground among people with different perspectives and backgrounds.
-The award is funded by the Andrew P. Barowsky Foundation and is administered by The Philanthropic Initiative (TPI).
+The Barowsky Scholars program supports Maine students who want to strengthen careful listening, civic dialogue, facilitation, and negotiation abilities so they can become leaders who build trust and find common ground among people with different perspectives and backgrounds.
+Funded by the Andrew P. Barowsky Foundation and managed by The Philanthropic Initiative (TPI), the award offers a need-based scholarship renewable for up to four years, with a maximum total award of $25,000.

 Eligibility

-- Be a U.S. citizen and a current resident of Maine.
+- Are U.S. citizens and current residents of Maine.

-- Be a high school senior or a recent high school graduate.
+- Are high school seniors or recent high school graduates.

-- Plan to enroll full-time in 2025–2026 as a first-year student in a four-year degree program at an accredited, not-for-profit public or private college or university in the United States.
+- Plan to enroll full-time in 2025–2026 as first‑year students in a four‑year degree program at an accredited, not‑for‑profit public or private college or university in the United States.

 - Have a strong high school academic record.

-- Show motivation to succeed in college and a commitment to positively impacting their community and society.
+- Show motivation to succeed in college and to contribute positively to their community and society more broadly.

-- Complete, before finishing college, at least one course in economics and two additional courses chosen from: accounting, finance, history, or psychology.
+- Will complete, before graduating college, at least one economics course and two courses from the following list: accounting, finance, history, or psychology.

-- Demonstrate a commitment to reasoned, rational thinking, an ability to work collaboratively across differences, and an intention to apply those abilities toward civic engagement.
+- Demonstrate a commitment to reasoned, rational thinking, an ability to collaborate and work across differences, and an intention to apply those skills toward civic engagement.

-- Participate in a balanced mix of community, school, and work activities.
+- Participate in a balanced mix of community, school, and employment activities.

-- Live on campus in housing for which payment is made directly to the university (for example, university-sponsored housing or student-group organized housing) and attend classes in person; on-campus residence and in-person attendance are required to receive and renew the scholarship.
+- Live on campus in housing for which payment is made directly to the institution (for example, university‑sponsored housing or student‑group arranged housing) and attend classes in person; on‑campus residence and in‑person enrollment are required to receive and renew the scholarship.